AdobeDocs/experience-manager-64.en/help/forms/using/setup-reference-sites.md

 * Data integration to connect to disparate data sources to prefill and submit form data through a form data model.
 * Forms workflow to automate business processes and workflows.
 * Advanced user data managing and processing capabilities.
-* Integration with Adobe Sign to securely sign and submit adaptive forms.
+* Integration with Acrobat Sign to securely sign and submit adaptive forms.
 * Integration with Adobe Target to serve targeted recommendations and perform A/B testing to maximize the ROI from a form.
 * Integration with Adobe Analytics to measure the performance of a form or a campaign and take informed decisions.
 * Enhanced form filling experience.

 The reference sites provide reusable assets that you can use as templates to create your own assets.

-* Integration with Adobe Sign to securely sign and submit adaptive forms.
+* Integration with Acrobat Sign to securely sign and submit adaptive forms.

-* Integration with Adobe Sign to securely sign and submit adaptive forms.
+* Integration with Acrobat Sign to securely sign and submit adaptive forms.

 ## Prerequisites and steps to set up reference sites {#prerequisites-and-steps-to-set-up-reference-sites}